AchelDrinker/CLEANER_42_IMPROVED/README.md

 # CLEANER_42_IMPROVED

-CLEAN++ is based on cclean but improved.
+CLEAN++ is based on cclean but its improved.

-First git clone
+First of all, git clone this bash script and use this command in the directory where you git cloned Clean++.

+`sh cleaner.sh install`

+Second, `exit` your terminal and launch it again.

+Now you can use this new cleaner by using the `clean++` command wherever you want in your mac !

+Thank you, enjoy !